FrancoisAouad/FrancoisAouad/README.md

 ### Hello there, I'm Frank 👋

 I'm a backend developer interested in building scalable systems.
 I'm also interested in Spring boot, and Go.
-I'm a big linux.
+I'm a big linux fan.
 Hoping to learn more about Kubertes and IaC tools.

 💬 Feel free to ask me anything about: Software Architecture, System Design, Microservices, Design Patterns, Operating Systems, Node.js, C++, Java, Databases, DevOps, Sports, Philosophy, History, Literature.
-I'm eager to learn from others too!
+I'm eager to learn from others!

 📫 How to reach me: